-Leadership IQ’s analytics platform allowed us to measure the engagement scores of Tech X’s employees according to the scores they received on their annual performance appraisal.
-Tech X’s annual performance appraisal uses a 4-point scale, ranging from Unacceptable to Superior.
-According to the company’s 2012 statistics, 18% of employees can be considered low performers, 20% are considered high performers, and 62% are considered middle performers.
+Leadership IQ’s analytics platform allowed us to measure the engagement scores of Tech X’s employees according to the scores they received on their annual performance appraisals.
+Tech X’s annual appraisal uses a 4-point scale, ranging from Unacceptable to Superior.
+According to the company’s statistics, 18% of employees can be considered low performers, 20% are considered high performers, and 62% are considered middle performers.

 To put this into context, on a 7-point scale, if an entire company moved .6 points overall, they could potentially improve from the 50th percentile to the 80th percentile.
 So six- tenths-of-a-point, while it may appear minimal, is an absolutely huge gap that can make all the difference in delivering results.